Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

-Similarly, using CSS floats with a left or right momentum turns the webpage into a sort of 'traffic jam' between elements in which at least one piece is always trying to outrun others.
-Such a layout too, like the flexbox, is locked in a dynamic equilibrium that can fail easily on ultrawidescreens that are execessively long on one side.
+Similarly, using CSS floats with a left or right momentum on the element turns a webpage into a 'traffic jam.'
+Almost always there is at least one element that is trying to get ahead of others.
+Such a layout too, like with the flexbox, is locked in a dynamic equilibrium that can easily fail on ultra-widescreens or some weird orientation towards one side.
+CSS floats for layouts are an absolute no-no!

-In my opinion since a layout is a boundary of control, a blueprint of proportions on which the foundations of a house will be laid out, it is better to use CSS grids to split the land into useful pieces that fit together naturally.
+Not to mention the amount code required to deliver the results with floats or flexbox is almost always higher than with CSS grids.
+In my opinion since layout is the boundary of control, the blueprint of proportions and meaning, the basis foundation on which a house with a function will be built, it is better to use CSS grids to split the view into meaningful part that fit together naturally.

 Doing anything else like using the flexbox or CSS floats or tables (does anyone?) is just plain wrong.

-## Block Scoped Typography.
+## Blockscoped Typography.

-One of the common memes about CSS is about how difficult it is to handle text inside a box:
+The second beast that we are going to go after with Toucaan is blockscoping typography.
+It is possible, but before we deep dive into it, let us look at one of the common memes that gets thrown around about CSS.
+About how difficult it is to fit text inside a box: